Orlando Advance Directive Lawyer

 Sound decisions about your medical treatment

 Every Florida resident has the right to make decisions about health, medicines and medical care, including the right to choose or refuse medical treatment.
 When medical conditions such as dementia, Alzheimer’s disease or a coma render someone unable to make healthcare decisions, that person is considered incapacitated.
 Advance directives, prepared while you are in full possession of your faculties, can help ensure that you receive the care you want — and only the care you want — should you need it.
-Our attorneys at Gierach and Gierach, P.A. help you think through the issues, support your decisions and then craft directives that clearly, and legally, convey your wishes to family and medical personnel.
+Our Orlando advanced directive lawyers at Gierach and Gierach, P.A. help you think through the issues, support your decisions and then craft directives that clearly, and legally, convey your wishes to family and medical personnel.

 Florida advance directives — a summary

 Florida Statute §765 authorizes every Florida adult to create an advance directive instructing an attending physician to provide, withhold or withdraw life-prolonging procedures and to appoint another person to make medical care decisions when the incapacitated person cannot.
 In Florida, there are three kinds of Florida advance directive documents: a living will, a designated healthcare surrogate and a durable power of attorney for health care.

 - Living will — A living will is a formal declaration to doctors, other medical professionals and family members about the use of feeding tubes, respirators and other life-prolonging procedures in the event that you have a terminal condition or become incapacitated.
 The principal must sign the Florida living will in the presence of two witnesses, one of whom is not a blood relative.
 If unable to sign, the principal must direct one of the two witnesses to subscribe his or her signature.
 In addition, the principal needs to notify his attending physician of the existence of the living will.